LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 Users will not be able to convert HyperCash into real money.

 ## Network design
 The network is composed by one application channel on which are deployed three chaincodes (one related to subscriptions, one related to money and one which controls the rent offers).
 Each service provider will have a peer which executes the three smart contracts (SCS, SCM and SCO respectively) and keeps an updated version of the three world states (WS, WM and WO).
-The endorsement policies are different based on the type of the transaction.
-Each provider will have also 1 ordering nodes, and they will reach consensus through Raft.
+The endorsement policies and the access control are different based on the type of the transaction.
+Each provider will have also 1 ordering node, and they will reach consensus through Raft.
 The user will connect to the network through a web app which is stored in the customer device.
 There he can check the state of its own wallet, issue a new offer, read the offer world state or rent a subscription.

 Example network with 2 SP and 2 users: